- Home

 Who gets bladder cancer?

-Each year, almost 3100 Australians are diagnosed with bladder cancer.
-Most people diagnosed with bladder cancer are 60 or older, but it can occur at any age.
+Each year, about 3100 Australians are diagnosed with bladder cancer.
+Most people diagnosed with bladder cancer are aged 60 or older, but it can occur at any age.

-About 1 in every 110 men will be diagnosed with bladder cancer before age 75, making it one of the 10 most common cancers in men.
-For women, the chance is about 1 in 500.
+About 1 in every 140 males will be diagnosed with bladder cancer before age 75, making it 1 of the 10 most common cancers in males.
+For females, the risk is about 1 in 560, although it is often diagnosed at an advanced stage.

 What causes bladder cancer?